fedspendingtransparency/usaspending-api/usaspending_api/api_contracts/contracts/v2/disaster/recipient/count.md

     Defaults to all Award Type Codes.

 ## DEFC (enum[string])
-List of Disaster Emergency Fund (DEF) Codes (DEFC) defined by legislation at the time of writing that are used for CARES Act.
-Will filter on File D records that have at least one File C with the provided DEFC.
+List of Disaster Emergency Fund (DEF) Codes (DEFC) defined by legislation at the time of writing When filtering on `award_type_codes` this will filter on File D records that have at least one File C with the provided DEFC and belong to CARES Act DEFC.

 ### Members
 + `L`